bareos/bareos/docs/manuals/source/TasksAndConcepts/AlwaysIncrementalBackupScheme.rst

 The always incremental jobs need to be executed during the backup window (usually at night), while the consolidation jobs should be scheduled during the daytime when no backups are executed.

+Virtual backup jobs of a consolidation are not affected by :config:option:`dir/job/AllowDuplicateJobs`\ settings.

 .. warning::